abdullah-al-jaber/playwright-stealth-plugin/README.md

-# playwright-stealth-plugin
+# Playwright Stealth Plugin
-Playwright Plugin for Anti-Bot Stealth
+Playwright Plugin for Anti-Bot Stealth.

+*Easy to work - No need for extra documentation !*